toolsforresearch/TFR-responsive3/README.md

 Feel free to adapt to your needs, just tell us what you improved.

+# Features
+* usage of ccs variables for colors in custom.css, making it easier to adapt colors
+* full width on small displays
+* usage of Libre Franklin font (free Google font)

 # Next steps
 * discuss improvements on vanilla theme
 * make workarounds for peculiarities in vanilla theme